 The difficulty is directly related to the level of dependency your solution has on the Dynamics 365 “first-party’ entities (excluding Accounts and Contacts).
 For example, if your solution works with the Dynamics 365 “Opportunity” entity, some refactoring would need to be done to have it operate the same way with our RapidStartCRM “Opportunity” entity.
 The level of effort varies significantly from ISV to ISV.
 But it is something you must at least explore.

 You no longer have to wait for someone else to do something.
 You can now directly offer your customers a complete solution at a fraction of the cost while maintaining 100% of your margin.
 No channel is required.
 The customer buys some low-cost licenses directly from Microsoft, installs our free RapidStartCRM app from AppSource, and then installs the RapidStartCRM version of your solution.
 Done, done, and done!

 In addition to being an ISV ourselves with RapidStartCRM, our parent, Forceworks, is also a highly skilled Custom Project Services shop and a Microsoft Gold Application Development Partner.
 We can offer you consulting on refactoring and GTM or our development services to do the refactoring for you.
 In addition, we can assist your customers with other customizations they may want to do outside of the scope of your solution.

 Wanna talk about it?
 Click here to schedule a free exploratory call with our Microsoft Business Applications MVP/CEO.

-BTW, we released some optional, but highly recommended, design standards for RapidStartCRM you may want to review.
+We released some optional but highly recommended design standards for RapidStartCRM you may want to review.